scalawag/bateman/docs/src/main/mdoc/literals.md

 bateman can check Scala JSON literals for syntax errors at compile time.

-First, you need to make sure that you're depending on the `json-literal` artifact and importing the literal package.
+First, you need to make sure that your code depends on the `bateman-json-literal` artifact and imports the literal package.

 ```scala mdoc:bateman:jany
 import org.scalawag.bateman.json._